 You may come across many aspirants who have been preparing for cracking the SSC CGL exam for an embarrassing number of years yet struggling hard to crack it in a single attempt.
 What puts them on the back foot is excessive study hours which are barely qualitative and don’t help in accelerating the pace needed to SSC CGL Exam Preparation.
 Undermine the value of time is also one of the reasons behind bearing the brunt of unexpected failure in this crucial exam.

 When you are beginning your preparation, don’t look for shortcuts first.
 Try to learn the basics of all the topics and gain in-depth knowledge.
 Once you have developed a command over these topics, then you can switch to shortcuts or tricks for quick calculations.

 While preparing for the exam, it is very important to prepare study notes.
 Good notes will help aspirants in understanding and what are the important material and topics and which material is secondary and non-important.
 Making study notes enhances academic success.
 Below are some benefits of making study notes-

 - It improves your focus and attention.

 - It helps in comprehension and retention of the topic.

 - It improves your organizational skills.

 It is advised to prepare notes at the time of preparation.
 Study notes will surely help aspirants in revising the complex topics during the preparation.

 Revisiting & revising the previously covered topics is very necessary.
-Revision is an important part of smart preparation strategy and the key to get good marks.
+Revision is an important part of a smart preparation strategy and the key to get good marks.
 It is practically impossible to retain everything by reading just once.
 Candidates can take the help of the study notes to revise vital information.
 This will help in preparing during the studying hours.
 The revision clarifies doubts and improves your accuracy & speed, which results in an enhanced confidence level and better results.